2013 European Tour: Rule changes

 In a change to the European Tour's membership criteria, from 2013 the Ryder Cup, Presidents Cup and Seve Trophy were included in the 13-event minimum requirement.
 The move was seen as an attempt to retain leading European players based in the United States on the PGA Tour, and attract top Americans to join the tour.

 Schedule

 The following table lists official events during the 2013 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.

 Location of tournaments

 Race to Dubai

-Since 2009, the European Tour's money list has been known as the "Race to Dubai".
-It is based on money earned during the season and is calculated in euro, with earnings from tournaments that award prize money in other currencies being converted at the exchange rate available the week of the event.

-Final standings

-Final top 10 players in the Race to Dubai: